THEG77/DankMemerCoinFarmer/README.md

 # DankMemerCoinFarmer
 I developed this to farm coins for me using the Dank Memer Discord Bot currency feature.
-This is extremely efficient and farmed me around 1.1million coins in 12 hours
+This is extremely efficient and farmed me around 100K+ coins in less than 12 hours

 Installation - `pip install discord.py`